Necdet Kent

 İsmail Necdet Kent (1 January 1911 – 20 September 2002) was a Turkish diplomat, who claimed to have risked his life to save Jews during World War II.
-While vice-consul in Marseilles, France between 1941 and 1944, he allegedly gave documents of citizenship to dozens of Turkish Jews living in France who did not have proper identity papers, to save them from deportation to the Nazi gas chambers.
+While vice-consul in Marseille, France between 1941 and 1944, he allegedly gave documents of citizenship to dozens of Turkish Jews living in France who did not have proper identity papers, to save them from deportation to the Nazi gas chambers.
 These claims, first published in an appendix to Stanford J. Shaw's book Turkey and the Holocaust (1993), have not been independently verified; no survivors or their descendants have confirmed the account.
 Marc David Baer and other historians have documented several inconsistencies in Kent's story; Baer concludes that it is "manufactured" and Uğur Ümit Üngör calls it a "complete fabrication".

 Biography

 Early life and education

-Necdet Kent was born in 1911 in Istanbul in the Ottoman Empire and got his secondary education from Galatasaray Lycee, as did some of his colleagues in the foreign ministry.
+Necdet Kent was born in 1911 in Istanbul in the Ottoman Empire and got his secondary education from Lycée de Galatasaray, as did some of his colleagues in the foreign ministry.
 He travelled to the United States for his university studies, earning a degree in public law from New York University.
-He was also briefly a professional footballer for Hull Fc.
+He was also briefly a professional footballer for Hull FC.

 Career

 Returning to Turkey, Kent entered the Ministry of Foreign Affairs in 1937.
 He was first posted as vice consul to Athens, Greece.
-In 1941, he was appointed to the post of vice consul at Marseilles, France, a post which he held until 1944.
-Many refugees gathered in southern France during the war, and Marseilles was a major port of embarkation.
+In 1941, he was appointed to the post of vice consul at Marseille, France, a post which he held until 1944.
+Many refugees gathered in southern France during the war, and Marseille was a major port of embarkation.

 After World War II, Kent continued his career in the Turkish foreign service.
 He served as Consul General at the Turkish Consulate General in New York City.
 He also was at different times the Turkish ambassador to Thailand, India, Sweden, and Poland.

 Necdet Kent married and had children.
 One son, Muhtar Kent, was the chairman and CEO of The Coca-Cola Company from July 2008 till May 2017.